 On April 26, offensive tackle Andre Smith signed a three-year, $18 million contract to remain with the Cincinnati Bengals, ending his six-week stint as an unrestricted free agent.
-But since signing that contract, Smith has skipped the voluntary OTAs and will be a no-show for this week's mandatory minicamp.
+Since signing that contract, Smith has chosen to skip the voluntary OTAs and will be no-show for this week's mandatory mini-camp.

 Bengals head coach Marvin Lewis does not sound pleased and intends to fine Smith for missing the mandatory practices.

 “I think we all have to make choices once in a while in life that we pay a cost for," Lewis said, according to Joe Reedy of the Cincinnati Enquirer.
 "In this case I have to do it that way.
 I have to be fair, I mean, we are not necessarily dealing with a death in the family or something like that or your wife is having a baby or so forth.
 In this case, this is something there has to be ramifications from this."

 The guaranteed portion of Smith's contract has already been paid out.
 Smith received a $3 million signing bonus at the time of the contract's signing and banked a $2 million roster bonus on May 2.
 Smith is due a $1.9 million base salary and can earn up to $1 million in "per game active" roster bonuses this season.
 A $100,000 workout bonus was also available, but since Smith did not participate in the workout program, he will not receive that bonus.

 Smith will be fined the maximum amount — $66,150 — for missing the three-day mini-camp, bringing his total financial losses to just over $170,000 when you factor in the $175 per day that the collective bargaining agreement requires teams to pay players for participating in the offseason workout program.